tcarland/transam/README.md

 ## Build Requirements

-  TransAm makes use of the *tcanetpp* library for tree data-structure and various String and File utilities.
-Both TransAm and tcanetpp make use of *tcamake* for a build environment.
+  *TransAM* makes use of the *tcanetpp* library for tree data-structure and various String and File utilities.
+Both *TransAM* and *tcanetpp* make use of the *tcamake* project for providing the build environment.

   * tcanetpp (https://github.com/tcarland/tcanetpp.git)
   * tcamake (https://github.com/tcarland/tcamake.git)

-  The *taglib* library can installed via the systems package manager.
+  The *taglib* library can installed via the systems package manager as detailed below.

 <br>

 ---

-## External Codec support
+## External Codec support / dependencies

 The various tools are expected to be available via the system PATH.
 Nearly all tools (save NeroAAC) are available via distribution package